jonatansberg/wunderlist/README.md

 ## Current status

 This is the 1.0 development branch of Wunderlist and is __no longer actively maintained__.
-That means that pull requests are not reviewed and merged, but the repository remains open as a source of knowledge for anyone building a desktop application with Titanium Desktop SDK.
+That means that pull requests are not reviewed and merged, but the repository remains open as a source of knowledge for anyone building a desktop application with Ti Desktop SDK.

 ## Building Wunderlist

-Wunderlist is based on Titanium Desktop SDK, now part of Apache Foundation.
-Download the current Titanium Desktop stable on http://www.appcelerator.com/products/download/ and create a new desktop project.
+Wunderlist is based on Ti Desktop SDK, now part of Apache Foundation.
+Download the current Ti Desktop stable on http://www.appcelerator.com/products/download/ and create a new desktop project.
 Then open terminal, go into the "Resources" folder of the empty project you created and type __"git clone git@github.com:6wunderkinder/wunderlist.git ."__.

 ## Getting assistance